qvt/qvtr2coq/README.md

 * Download [QVTr2Coq](http://qvt.github.io/qvtr2coq/downloads/qvtr2coq-0.3.1.zip);
 * Import the QVTr2Coq project into your Eclipse workspace.

 You are ready to use the code generator to produce Coq specifications from QVT-R programs, Ecore metamodels and instances thereof.
 To do so, use the run configuration "Generate Coq Code".
-The transformation searches in subfolder [models](http://github.com/qvtr/qvtr2coq/tree/master/edu.kit.ipd.sdq.mdsd.qvtrelation2coq/models) for files ending with .qvtr, .ecore, and .xmi.
-Resulting Coq specifications (.v files) are placed into [src-gen](http://github.com/qvtr/qvtr2coq/tree/master/edu.kit.ipd.sdq.mdsd.qvtrelation2coq/src-gen).
+The transformation searches in subfolder [models](http://github.com/qvt/qvtr2coq/tree/master/edu.kit.ipd.sdq.mdsd.qvtrelation2coq/models) for files ending with .qvtr, .ecore, and .xmi.
+Resulting Coq specifications (.v files) are placed into [src-gen](http://github.com/qvt/qvtr2coq/tree/master/edu.kit.ipd.sdq.mdsd.qvtrelation2coq/src-gen).

 To use the generated Coq files, you need to install the [Coq proof assistant](http://coq.inria.fr/download), version 8.4 or higher.
 We recommend to download Coq bundled with CoqIDE.

 ## Example Proof

-Folder [models](http://github.com/qvtr/qvtr2coq/tree/master/edu.kit.ipd.sdq.mdsd.qvtrelation2coq/models) already contains QVT-R implementations together with their Ecore metamodels.
+Folder [models](http://github.com/qvt/qvtr2coq/tree/master/edu.kit.ipd.sdq.mdsd.qvtrelation2coq/models) already contains QVT-R implementations together with their Ecore metamodels.
 One of them is the example transformation UML2RDBMS that maps UML to RDBMS models.
 It is the same version as that provided by the Eclipse QVTd project.

-In folder [proof](http://github.com/qvtr/qvtr2coq/tree/master/edu.kit.ipd.sdq.mdsd.qvtrelation2coq/proof), you will find the generated Coq specification of UML2RDBMS, complemented with an example proof.
+In folder [proof](http://github.com/qvt/qvtr2coq/tree/master/edu.kit.ipd.sdq.mdsd.qvtrelation2coq/proof), you will find the generated Coq specification of UML2RDBMS, complemented with an example proof.
 Several of the lemmas are general enough to be used in your own proofs, for instance package ListHelpers.

 <!--([see also](https://sdqweb.ipd.kit.edu/wiki/Testing_QVT-R_Transformation_Tools))-->

-## Publications
+## Publication
 * A. Rentschler, J. Terrell, S. Zschaler, L. Happe, R. Reussner. [*Testing QVT-R Transformation Tools with Coq-Verified Implementations*](http://could.finally.lead.to/paper.pdf).
 Submitted to the 7th International Conference on Model Transformation (ICMT'14).

 ## Contributors